KalleN98/railroad_crossing_example_with_JETANK/README.md

 ## Requirements

-Program requires jetbot as a hardware and as a software it requires pre-built jetbot SD card image ([jetbot image](https://jetbot.org/master/software_setup/sd_card.html)).
+Program requires jetbot as a hardware but if you want to use servos then you need JETANK as a hardware and as a software it requires pre-built jetbot SD card image ([jetbot image](https://jetbot.org/master/software_setup/sd_card.html)).
 Program is build with Jetson Nano (4GB) SD card image from there which has 4.5 JetPack version and 0.4.3 JetBot version.

 ## Collision avoidance